Anne de Guigné: Life

 Anne was the oldest of four siblings.
 Her parents were wealthy and prominent.
 Anne's father was Count Jacques de Guigné, second lieutenant in the 13th Battalion, Chambéry of Chasseurs Alpins.
 Anne's mother was born Antoinette de Charette on 19 September 1886, the great-niece of François de Charette, the well-known general who led the soldiers of France in the Battle of Patay.
 Anne's maternal great-grandmother, Louise de Bourbon, comtesse de Vierzon was the natural child of Ferdinand Duke de Berry, the second son of French King Charles X, making her a direct descendant of Louis XIII, XIV and XV as well; her maternal grandmother, Francoise Eulalie Marie Madeleine de Bourbon-Busset, was a direct descendant of the sixth son of King Louis IX of France, Robert, Count of Clermont.

 Anne was the oldest of 4 children, and up until the age of 4, was seen as a jealous and proud girl.
-On 29 July 1915 Anne's father died leading an attack against the Germans in World War I. When Anne's mother told Anne, she was a changed child.
+On 29 July 1915 Anne's father died leading an attack against the Germans in World War I. When she was informed by her mother, Anne was a changed child.
 With mature understanding, she told her mother that her father was up with the angels.
 After that day, Anne was no longer rude and jealous.
-Instead she worked hard to please her mother, and became very religious.
+Instead, she worked hard to please her mother, and became very religious.